Nano Banana 2 online free: edit any photo by typing what to change

 File format for the generated image

 Unlike diffusion models that try to match a caption, Nano Banana 2 understands instructions.
-Tell it 'replace the jacket with a sweater' and that's what it does — without rewriting the face, background, or other elements.
+Tell it 'replace the jacket with a sweater' and that's what it does, without rewriting the face, background, or other elements.

-Same face, same character, same product — preserved across multiple edits.
+Same face, same character, same product, preserved across multiple edits.
 Generate 10 variations of one subject without it drifting into 10 different people.
 Critical for character design and consistent product photography.

 Standard (1:1, 3:2, 2:3, 4:3, 3:4, 16:9, 9:16) plus wide cinematic (21:9), unusual (5:4, 4:5), and ultra-wide banner formats (4:1, 1:4, 8:1, 1:8).
-We expose the 7 most useful in the UI.
+We surface a curated set of these in the UI.

 Choose 0.5K, 1K (default), 2K, or 4K output.
 4K is suitable for print and large displays without external upscaling.
 Higher resolutions cost proportionally more credits.